jazzarati/progressor/README.md

 - OAuth applications
 - Developer applications
 - Register a new application
--- Set callback url to be `http://localhost:3000/dashboard` (matches GITHUB_REDIRECT_URL in Envfile) -- Register
+  - Set callback url to be `http://localhost:3000/dashboard` (matches GITHUB_REDIRECT_URL in Envfile)
+  - Fill in whatever you want for the rest of the fields
+  - Register
 - Copy Client Id (as GITHUB_CLIENT_ID) and Client Secret (as GITHUB_CLIENT_SECRET) into .env

 #### Install